jancarloviray/graphql-react-starter/README.md

 Mocking APIs are typically time consuming and often becomes a waste as API changes. [graphql-tools](http://dev.apollodata.com/tools/graphql-tools/mocking.html) has a mocking library that allows you to map values based on types or field names.
 Very useful, especially if synchronized with mocking library like faker.js or casual.js

+### Create or Update Database

+Being that GraphQL is an abstraction that is somewhat geared towards UI requirements, there should be no pressure to map a one-to-one schema between GraphQL schema and Database Schema.
+Through the resolver, we can morph and transform and even fetch extra data without being constricted with the database schema.
+This allows for faster iteration and prototyping.